Men's Curl Club

 • Curl cream.

-Common mistake: Skipping gel and losing shape during the day.
+Common mistake: Skipping hold and losing shape during the day.

 Curl type